mfaizk/competition-crushing-landing-page-4/README.md

 # What I learn-

- > When i am making this website I learn about how span works and how we can beautify our text using span on the go
+ > When i am making this website I learn about how span works and how we can beautify our text using span on the go, also i use various flex properties here like justify-content, align-item and flex-direction